Dear John (2010 film)

-Dear John is a 2010 American romantic war drama film directed by Lasse Hallström, based on the 2006 novel of the same name by Nicholas Sparks.
+Dear John is a 2010 American romantic war drama film directed by Lasse Hallström, based on the 2006 novel by Nicholas Sparks.
 It follows the life of a soldier (Channing Tatum) after he falls in love with a young woman (Amanda Seyfried).
-They decide to exchange letters to each other after he is deployed to the war.
-The film was released in North America on February 5, 2010, by Screen Gems, and received mixed to negative reviews.
+They decide to exchange letters after he is deployed.

+Dear John was released in North America on February 5, 2010, by Screen Gems.
+It received mixed reviews from critics, and grossed $115 million against a $25 million budget.

 Plot

-In 2003, while serving in the United States Army Special Forces, Staff Sergeant John Tyree is shot in Afghanistan.
-In a voice-over, he recalls a childhood trip to the U.S. Mint and compares himself to a coin in the United States military, before stating that the last thing he thought of before he blacked out was "you."
+Set partly in 2003, Staff Sergeant John Tyree is shot in Afghanistan while serving in the United States Army Special Forces.
+In a voice-over, he recalls a childhood trip to the U.S. Mint and compares himself to a coin in the United States military before stating that the last thing he thought of before he blacked out was "you."

-Two years earlier in Spring 2001, John is on leave in Charleston, South Carolina.
-He meets Savannah Curtis, a college student building homes with a group of co-eds for Habitat for Humanity while on spring break.
+Two years earlier in spring 2001, John is on leave in Charleston, South Carolina.
+He meets Savannah Curtis, a college student building homes with a group of students for Habitat for Humanity while on spring break.
 Savannah invites John to a bonfire party where he meets her neighbor, Tim, and his autistic son, Alan.
-Over the course of two weeks, they go on several dates and eventually fall in love.
+Over the next two weeks, they go on several dates and eventually fall in love.
 Savannah also meets John's father who is obsessed with his growing coin collection.

-Savannah mentions to John that his father may have Asperger's Syndrome like Tim's son, Alan.
+Savannah mentions to John that his father may be autistic like Tim's son, Alan.
 An upset John storms off and becomes involved in a fight, and he accidentally strikes Tim, breaking his nose.
 Savannah sees the commotion and stops speaking to John.
 John later apologizes to Tim, who offers to give Savannah a message.
-Savannah later visits John to spend one last day together.
-Before John leaves, they make a promise to continue their relationship via letters, and vow to tell each other everything.
+She later visits John to spend one last day together.
+Before John leaves, they make a promise to continue their relationship long distance, via letters, and vow to tell each other everything.

-John and Savannah make plans to start a life together after John gets his discharge from the Army.
-However, when the September 11 attacks occur, John along with his team request to extend their deployments.
-As a result, their time apart from each other turn into months and then ultimately years.
-Back in Charleston, Savannah begins to spend more time with Tim, and decides that she wants to work with autistic children; she plans to build a farm and horse stables where they can enjoy the outdoors and animals.
+John and Savannah make plans to start a life together after John's discharge from the Army.
+When the September 11 attacks occur, however, John, along with his team, requests to extend his deployment.
+As a result, their time apart drifts into years.
+Back in Charleston, Savannah begins to spend more time with Tim and decides that she wants to work with autistic children; she plans to build a farm with horse stables to provide therapy and respite for them.

 Over the next two years, John and Savannah's romance continues through their letters.
-Eventually one turns out to be a literal "Dear John" letter, in which Savannah breaks up with John; she explains that while she still loves him, she has developed feelings for someone else and is engaged.
+Eventually, one turns out to be a literal "Dear John" letter, in which Savannah breaks up with him; she explains that while she still loves him, she has developed feelings for someone else and is engaged.